burusha16/dohoot/README.md

 * Use `-w` to build developer version with active watcher: `$ gulp build -w`

 ### Live Demo
-SmartAdvice application is deployed on heroku (Cloud Application Platform) and aviable by link: [burusha-duhoot](https://burusha-duhoot.herokuapp.com/).
+Duhoot application is deployed on heroku (Cloud Application Platform) and aviable by link: [burusha-duhoot](https://burusha-duhoot.herokuapp.com/).
 The application is frozen (need 30 seconds to srart server and 50 seconds to optimize images).